enormandeau/github_tutorial/README.md

 - What it is
 - How it works
 - How it can help you
-- Why chose Git and Github?
+- Why chose Git and GitHub?

 ### [02 - GitHub](files/02_github.md)
-- Overview of Github
+- Overview of GitHub
 - Creating an account

 ### [03 - Git](files/03_git.md)